-Matt Paulson is head of Katten’s Environmental Aspects of Energy Production practice.
+Matt Paulson is managing partner of Katten's Austin office, head of Katten's Environmental Aspects of Energy Production practice, and co-chair of the Katten Environmental Advisory Group.
 He represents companies and trade organizations in the areas of environmental permitting, regulatory compliance, investigations, enforcement, litigation and crisis response, and workplace safety regulatory compliance, investigations, enforcement and litigation.
 He counsels clients on issues under the Clean Air Act, the Clean Water Act, the Endangered Species Act, the National Environmental Policy Act and the Occupational Safety and Health Act and has broad experience in the areas of Superfund and Resource Conservation and Recovery Act liability.

 Matt practices before the US Environmental Protection Agency (EPA), the Texas Commission on Environmental Quality, the Occupational Safety and Health Administration, the Occupational Safety and Health Review Commission, the US Chemical Safety Board and the Texas State Office of Administrative Hearings, among other state and federal agencies, on environmental and workplace safety issues.
 He represents clients in complex matters before state and federal courts.

 Working closely with state and national trade associations, Matt advises clients on legislation, litigation, permitting and regulation affecting greenhouse gas (GHG) emissions.
 Following the development of a GHG permitting program at EPA Region 6 in Texas, Matt has represented multiple permit applicants seeking to authorize GHG emission sources.
 He assists clients in every aspect of the process, from pre-application counseling and application development, to best available control technology analyses and cross-cutting issues such as the development of biological assessments under the Endangered Species Act and cultural resource requirements.